Nonexistence of wave operators via strong propagation estimates for Schr\"{o}dinger operators with sub-quadratic repulsive potentials: Introduction

 holds for $|t| \geq 1$. \end{thm}

 \begin{rem} The nonexistence of the embedded eigenvalues for $H$ has been proven by \cite{It} under weaker assumptions than Assumption \ref{A1}; hence, we have $\sigma (H) = \sigma _{\mathrm{ac}} (H) = {\bf R}$. \end{rem} \begin{rem} For the strong propagation estimates, Skibsted \cite{Sk} and Adachi \cite{A2} showed \eqref{adad30} for generalized frameworks with a suitable Hilbert space and a pair of self-adjoint operators ${H}$ and ${\SCR{A}}$.
 However, these studies had to assume that ${H}$ is bounded from below or that $i[H ,\SCR{A}]$ can be extended to a bounded operator.
 By contrast, for our model, $H$ and $\SCR{A}$ do not satisfy the both conditions mentioned above, and we do not rely on the results of \cite{Sk} and \cite{A2}.
 Hence, our estimate \eqref{adad30} is new and not a consequence of those results. \end{rem} \begin{rem} In \cite{BCHM}, the authors considered $\tilde{H} = p^2 - \sigma \J{x}^{\alpha} +V $ instead of $H = p^2 - \sigma |x|^{\alpha} +V$ because ${H}$ can be written as $H = \tilde{H} + \sigma (|x|^{\alpha} - \J{x}^{\alpha} ) $ and $|x|^{\alpha} - \J{x}^{\alpha}$ belongs to the short range.
 Hence, if the asymptotic completeness (or nonexistence of eigenvalues) is proven for $e^{it \tilde{H}} e^{-it(\tilde{H} -V)}$ (or $\tilde{H}$), the same conclusion is true for $H$.
-However, for Theorem \ref{T2}, this does not hold because $|x|^{\alpha} - \J{x}^{\alpha}$ is not differentiable more than twice. \end{rem} By Theorem \ref{T1}, we determine that the repulsive potential $- \sigma |x|^{\alpha}$ relaxes the decay rate of the external potential $V$, which guarantees the existence of the wave operators.
-Conversely, the deceleration phenomenon was recently determined to occur when the harmonic potential $\sigma (t) |x|^2 $ exists with a time-decaying coefficient $\sigma (t)$ (see Ishida-Kawamoto \cite{IK,IK2}); in this case, we note that there exists $\rho >0$ in \eqref{0} such that the wave operators do not exist.
-Regarding these studies, to consider the sub-quadratic repulsive potential with time-decaying coefficients $- \sigma (t) |x| ^{\alpha}$ seems interesting.
-Our results are fundamental for considering such studies.
-In the usual method to prove the nonexistence of wave operators (e.g., \cite{Do, JO, O}), the estimate
+By using this fact, \cite{BCHM} considered only for Hamiltonian $\tilde{H}$.
+In this paper, we need to calculate the commutator between $H$ and its conjugate operator many times and then $ |x|^{\alpha} - \J{x}^{\alpha}$ makes calculations much difficult when we take conjugate operator as one in \cite{BCHM} (see, \S{4}).
+From this reason, we need to establish the suitable Morre estimates which can deal with $H$ directly without passing through $\tilde{H}$.